This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 static_assert(find_first_of<int, double, char, int, char>::value == 2);

-Since types and higher-kinded types can only be template arguments, we still have to process them through template recursive matching.
-It would be great if we could manipulate them like values, so that constexpr functions could handle them too.
-But C++ is not a language like Zig, where “type is value.”
-What can we do?
-No problem, we can map types to values to achieve the effect of “type as value.”
-Before static reflection was introduced, we could achieve this effect through some tricks.
-We could map types to type names at compile time, and then perform computations on the type names.
-For how to perform such mapping, refer to How to Elegantly Convert enum to string in C++.
+Since types and higher-kind types can only be template arguments, they still have to be processed through recursive template matching.
+It would be great if we could manipulate them like values, so constexpr functions could also handle them.
+But C++ is not a language like Zig, where type is value.
+What to do?
+No problem, we can just map types to values, right?
+To achieve the effect of type as value.
+Before static reflection was added, we could achieve this effect through some tricks.
+We could map types to type names at compile time, and then just compute on the type names.
+For how to perform this mapping, you can refer to How to elegantly convert enum to string in C++.

 template<typename ...Ts>